|

 In northeast Kansas - the Sunflower State - this iconic flower blooms for a short time each summer.
 One of the best places to see a remarkable annual display of these gorgeous plants is at Grinter Farms near the town of Lawrence - home to the University of Kansas.
 At its peak, the farm hosts 40 acres of giant sunflowers, which typically bloom for a couple of weeks in late August to early September.
 And these fields are so widely renowned that visitors come from across the globe to see them.
 Although the drive from my Overland Park, KS home to Grinter Farms takes less than 40 minutes, parking can be really challenging for all but the earliest visitors.
 So my friend Ellen, and I, departed our homes at 7:30 a.m.
 It wasn't a bad choice in terms of the hot weather, either!
 A short walk from the car put us amid thousands of these bright, cheerful flowers, with some plants soaring several feet above us.
 However, we arrived too early to enjoy the Sunflower General Store.
 In season, the shop offers a broad selection of sunflower-logoed water bottles and jewelry to enormous wall art.
 You might also find luscious homemade cinnamon rolls, creamy body butter, and even some Kansas City Chiefs memorabilia.
 Seeing these sunflowers was truly memorable and well worth the effort.
 Put this on your must-do list for 2026!
 Top photo: I made the pale blue ornament in this pretty lineup.
 Lower photo: Crafted during my second visit, this paperweight has decorated my home office desk ever since it was cooled and shipped to me. ************************************************************************************** I first visited this lovely glass blowing shop at Coastal Arts Center while enjoying a trip created by Geiger and Associates Public Relations, more than a decade ago.
 A second trip to the area - this time with Mindy Bianca Public Relations - provided another opportunity to flex my creativity under the direction of highly skilled staff at The Hot Shop.
 During both visits, I loved how my experiences here ignited the artistic side of my personality.
 Opened in 2009, The Hot Shop's friendly and knowledgeable staff guides visitors during public weekday 'Make Your Own' sessions (fee required), resulting in ornaments to home wall displays.
 Additional opportunities include a Private Glass Blowing Class (the Make Your Own class is a prerequisite), a Sun Catcher Fused Glass Project, Glass Fusing, and Lamp Work.
 Because each completed piece must slowly cool for 24 hours before a guest takes it home, shipping is also available.
 Safety considerations are paramount in this studio.
 Kids may participate from age eight with adult companions.
 Guests must wear closed-toe shoes, and cotton versus synthetic clothing is highly recommended because synthetics are more flammable.
 The next time you visit Orange Beach, Alabama, set aside some time at The Hot Shop.
 You'll love the results.
 Above: The Coastal Arts Center With thanks to Sara Martin, Director of Strategic Communications, Mindy Bianca Public Relations, for taking so many of these 'action photos.'

 Disclaimer: As a travel writer I may receive complimentary stays, admissions, meals, transportation, and, occasionally, products I am asked to review.
 However, I make every effort to report my experiences fairly and honestly.
 Welcome to Tanganyika Wildlife Park in Goddard, Kansas.
 During multiple visits and thanks to several special experiences since 2009 I’ve fed lemurs on my lap, petted a crouching kangaroo and friendly rhinoceros, and watched giraffes loping across wide open spaces.
 With many decades of experience in the wildlife industry, Jim and Sherri Fouts operate this wildlife park outside of Wichita.
 It’s a fascinating story of helping this family-friendly destination to evolve and thrive, while educating visitors from across the U.S. and the globe regarding endangered species and conservation.
 In 2025, Tanganyika also achieved the number two slot on a Newsweek readers’ choice list of animal parks and sanctuaries across the nation.
 Tanganyika’s mission is to preserve rare and endangered species through 13 breeding programs.
-Forty exhibits feature 10 interactive stations, over 400 animals and 37 successful breeding programs.
+Forty exhibits feature 10 interactive stations, more than 400 animals and 37 successful breeding programs.
 Opened in 2008, the Park receives no local, state, or federal funding.
 Accredited by the Global Humane Society and the Zoological Association of America, Tanganyika collaborates with more than a dozen conservation organizations, worldwide, working to protect natural habitats and support species survival – including planting trees and restoring rainforests.
 See my slideshow, below, for a glimpse of what you may experience during your visit to Tanganyika Wildlife Park.
 Disclaimer: As a travel writer I may receive complimentary stays, admissions, meals, transportation, and, occasionally, products I am asked to review.
-However, I still make every effort to report my experiences
+However, I still make every effort to report my experiences fairly and honestly.

-fairly and honestly.
 Wishing everyone a wonderful start to the New Year!
 I definitely appreciate rich desserts - full of butter, cream cheese, sugar, whole eggs and, of course chocolate.
 And I've had a ball making many of them throughout My Chocolate Season 2025.
 But after our multi-day Christmas celebration and all of the delicious 'excess' that abounded in our desserts, this five star-rated Chocolate Granita seemed like a perfect way to finish this year.
 With only four primary ingredients - cocoa powder, sugar, salt and warm water - and no fat content, it's also a perfect vehicle for finishing up the last of the season's whipped cream.
 Deep chocolate flavor is a perfect way to describe this completed dessert.
 And that dressed up individual serving of completed granita (above) is far prettier than the freezing pan of granita is.
 VOE: Despite the suggested dusting of salt on top I opted for another sprinkle of finely grated chocolate.
 Has this recipe grabbed you as much as it grabbed me?
 Just be sure to carve out availability for stirring the granita each half hour for about three hours.
 Quick errands or a walk, anyone?
 Above: Combining ingredients in warmed water.
 Above: When the pan is filled for the first freezer round.
 VOE: As is typical when I'm asked to pour liquid during recipe prep, I used my trusty ladle to transfer this mixture from saucepan to 'freezer pan,' until very little remained.
 VOE: From the first time I removed the granita pan from my freezer, I knew my hands couldn't handle the cold.
 Pulling on my kitchen gloves solved the problem throughout recipe prep.
 See multiple stages of freezing/stirring, below.

 French Silk Pie has long had many enthusiastic fans - including our son-in-law.
 But for a super-chocolatey, super-creamy pie option, give this recipe a try!
 When it comes to pre-baking your pie crust (VOE: I use a store bought version.
 We all have our favorite baking shortcuts, don't we?), pie weights are very helpful and easy to clean as needed.
 And when it comes to choosing your cocoa powder, check out this story I wrote several years ago for The Chocolate Professor.
 VOE: This is a very tasty pie.
 However, I may not have stirred the saucepan mixture long enough to reach desired thickness before adding the butter, because the final texture of my cooled pie was almost runny.
 Either way, this recipe creates another highly addictive chocolate dessert!
 Especially when topped with whipped cream and the chocolate shavings I had on hand from another recent dessert.
 Above left: Blending bowl ingredients in saucepan.
 Above right: Adding butter.